sean-rowe/team-pattern/README.md

 ### Key Differences

 1. **Single `process` Method**: Maintains a single entry point for orchestration logic.
+2. **Declarative Method Names**: Worker methods are named based on their specific tasks, such as `normalize_email` and `verify_user_email`, rather than generic names like `process`.
-2. **Dependencies Injected Through Constructor**: Enhances testability and flexibility by injecting dependencies.
+3. **Dependencies Injected Through Constructor**: Enhances testability and flexibility by injecting dependencies.
-3. **No Direct Data Manipulation**: Utilizes Workers and Fetchers for data processing.
+4. **No Direct Data Manipulation**: Utilizes Workers and Fetchers for data processing instead of manipulating state directly within the Delegator.
-4. **Error Propagation**: Allows errors to bubble up without handling them internally.
+5. **Error Propagation**: Allows errors to bubble up without handling them internally, adhering to the principle that Delegators should not manage errors directly.
-5. **Uses Investigators for Decision-Making**: Delegates business logic decisions to Investigators.
+6. **Uses Investigators for Decision-Making**: Delegates business logic decisions to Investigators, keeping Delegators focused on orchestration.
-6. **Immutable State**: Works with immutable state objects to ensure consistency.
+7. **Immutable State**: Works with immutable state objects to ensure consistency.
+8. **Multiple Independent Worker Methods**: Each Worker method performs a distinct, independent task without interdependencies or calls to other Workers.
+9. **Clear Separation of Concerns**: Each component handles its specific responsibility without overlapping functionalities.

 ### Supporting Components